 These nights led the band to be highly qualified to write their second full length album, a concept record about a band that doesn't make it and moves on with their lives.

-The first single, "Take Two," reveals the band on the eve of dissolution, with Jimmy, the lead singing narrator, running through all the potential options in his mind.
+The first single, "Take Two," reveals the band on the eve of dissolution, with Billy, the lead singing narrator, running through all the potential options in his mind.

 The second single, "Rebel," opens the record and provides a foreshadowing prologue to the band's climb.

 The album was recorded at Noise in the Attic Studios in Scituate, Mass.
 Seasoned producer Rob Loyot (Entrain, Girls Guns and Glory, Sarah Blacker) guided and produced the sessions and Dave Deluca tackled assistant engineer duties while also playing lead guitar.
 Kevin Zahner (Bubba Hernandez, Matt Dunn, Clay Thrash) played drums and percussion, and Jeff Calder provided keyboards and piano.
-The record is slated for a Fall 2018 release.
+The record is slated for an Early 2019 release.